What to Include in a Letter of Recommendation

 Paragraph 3 – Summary

-This section of the recommendation letter contains a brief summary of why are you are recommending the person.
+This section of the recommendation letter contains a brief summary of why you are recommending the person.
 State that you "highly recommend" the person or that you "recommend without reservation" or something similar.

 Paragraph 4 – Conclusion